-- (a) an Australian legal practitioner who practises as or in the manner of a solicitor; or - (b) an Australian registered foreign lawyer who practises as or in the manner of a solicitor. - "solicitor with designated responsibility" means the solicitor ultimately responsible for a client's matter or the solicitor responsible for supervising the solicitor that has carriage of a client's matter. - "substantial benefit" means a benefit which has a substantial value relative to the financial resources and assets of the person intending to bestow the benefit. - "trustee company" is as defined in relevant jurisdictional legislation: the Trustee Companies Act 1964 (NSW), the Trustee Companies Act 1968 (QLD), the Trustee Companies Act 1984 (VIC), the Trustee Companies Act 1988 (SA), the Trustee Companies Act 1953 (TAS), the Trustee Companies Act 1987 (WA) and the Trustee Companies Act 1947 (ACT). - "unsatisfactory professional conduct" includes conduct of an Australian legal practitioner occurring in connection with the practice of law that falls short of the standard of competence and diligence that a member of the public is entitled to expect of a reasonably competent Australian legal practitioner. - "workplace bullying" means bullying that is unlawful under the applicable state or territory anti discrimination or human rights legislation.
+- (a) an Australian legal practitioner who practises as or in the manner of a solicitor; or whose Australian practising certificate is not subject to a condition that the holder is authorised to engage in legal practice as or in the manner of a barrister only; or - (b) an Australian registered foreign lawyer who practises as or in the manner of a solicitor.

+"solicitor with designated responsibility" means the solicitor ultimately responsible for a client's matter or the solicitor responsible for supervising the solicitor that has carriage of a client's matter.

+"substantial benefit" means a benefit which has a substantial value relative to the financial resources and assets of the person intending to bestow the benefit.

+"trustee company" is as defined in relevant jurisdictional legislation: the Trustee Companies Act 1964 (NSW), the Trustee Companies Act 1968 (QLD), the Trustee Companies Act 1984 (VIC), the

+Trustee Companies Act 1988 (SA), the Trustee Companies Act 1953 (TAS), the Trustee Companies Act 1987 (WA) and the Trustee Companies Act 1947 (ACT).

+"unsatisfactory professional conduct" includes conduct of an Australian legal practitioner occurring in connection with the practice of law that falls short of the standard of competence and diligence that a member of the public is entitled to expect of a reasonably competent Australian legal practitioner.

+"workplace bullying" means bullying that is unlawful under the applicable state or territory antidiscrimination or human rights legislation or constitutes bullying at work under Commonwealth legislation.
 If no such legislative definition exists, it is conduct within the definition relied upon by the Australian Human Rights Commission to mean workplace bullying.
-In general terms it includes the repeated less favourable treatment of a person by another or others in the workplace, which may be considered unreasonable and inappropriate workplace practice.
+In general terms, it includes the repeated less favourable treatment of a person by another or others in the workplace, which may be considered unreasonable and inappropriate workplace practice.
 It includes behaviour that could be expected to intimidate, offend, degrade or humiliate.